-Pitch: "No?
+Pitch: No?
 I don't know what it's like to be cast out?
 To not be believed in!
 To long for... a family...
-All those years in the shadows, I thought no one else knows what this feels like... but now I see I was wrong."
+All those years in the shadows, I thought no one else knows what this feels like... but now I see I was wrong.

-Pitch: Yes, Jack!
+- However, there is the sequel of this dialogue when Pitch made his We Can Rule Together speech:Pitch: We don't have to be alone, Jack.
+I believe in you.
+And I know children will too.Jack: In me?Pitch: Yes, Jack!
 Look at what we can do! (shows him a sculpture made of ice and black sand) What goes together better than cold and dark?

-This dialogue sounds like Pitch downright is shipping himself with Jack.
+- This dialogue sounds like Pitch is downright shipping himself with Jack.
 Furthermore, the sculpture made of black sand and ice could mean anything.
 That doesn't help when you know that Pitch had been alone for many centuries, much longer than Jack.
 The OST about this part is even called Seduction.

-And right after this scene when Jack refuses his offer, Pitch has a If I Can't Have You reaction toward Jack.
-Especially after that Jack gave his staff in exchange of Baby Tooth (that Pitch held in hostage)
+- And right after this scene when Jack refuses his offer, Pitch has a bit of an If I Can't Have You... reaction toward Jack.
+Especially seeing as Jack gave his staff in exchange of Baby Tooth (whom Pitch held in hostage):Jack: Now give her.Pitch: No. You said you wanted to be alone.
+So be alone.

-According to the DVD commentary, Pitch was genuinely hurt by his rejection as he didn't want to be alone.
-Then, after this exchange between these two, Pitch reacted a lot nastier toward the Guardians afterward.
-That is shown in the final battle when Pitch tends to make a last strike, and attacked Jack by behind.
-His look seemed to be a real face of anger toward him.
+- Then, after this exchange between the two, Pitch acted a lot nastier towards the Guardians.
+That is shown in the final battle when Pitch goes to make a last strike, and attacked Jack from behind.
+His face showed a real expression of anger towards him.

-Jack and Sandy, anyone?
+- Jack and Sandy, anyone?
 Unlike the others guardians, Sandy was definitely the only one who was supportive toward Jack.
 It's implied that the two were friends before the events of the movie.
 And when Sandy died Jack was completely devastated by this, and was overjoyed when he came back.